Visit Planner

 Demonstration of Unschedulable Survey Steps

-Generally speaking, the less your survey steps are constrained by Special Requirements, the more likely that they will be schedulable without further interaction.
-Special Requirements that constrain scheduling are shown on the Visit Planner display:
+Generally speaking, the less your survey steps are constrained by Requirements, the more likely that they will be schedulable without further interaction.
+Requirements that constrain scheduling are shown on the Visit Planner display:

 • When all Pass Targets in all the Survey Steps are Fixed Targets, any special requirements are shown on each Survey Step.